 The idea of this post is to provide our readers with random tips from various aspects of their vacation.
 These tips will be growing continuously so please check back from time to time.

-- Cars in US run on gasoline (in short known as gas) and not on petrol/diesel.
+- Cars in the US run on gasoline (in short known as gas) and not on petrol/diesel.
 While some vehicles like commercial vehicles run on petrol, most if not all rental cars need gasoline.
-When you go the gas station, always check the pumps carefully.
+When you go to the gas station, always check the pumps carefully.
 There will be about three grades on gasoline and one grade of petrol at most gas stations.
 Petrol/diesel pump is green in many cases and your car may not like that.

 - When you order take-out/carry-out please do so based on a phone book number or from a national chain.
 You do not want your credit card numbers with the guy who slips pamphlets under the doors.
 Don’t order food from what appears to be a local “mom and pop place” over the phone.

 - The villas listed on our website at Emerald Island Rentals provides free propane gas refills where a BBQ grill is available.
 If you are staying elsewhere and need to refill propane gas for the BBQ grill, check out the local Wal Mart or the Lowes Hardware store where the prices are lowest.
 In case you do not want to drive that far, you can exchange the propane tank in most gas stations though the price will be higher.